-There continues to be uncertainty on how COVID-19 and its social and economic consequences will flow through to macroeconomic outcomes and consequently credit losses for the bank.
+There continues to be some uncertainty on how these impacts will flow through to macroeconomic outcomes and consequently credit losses for the bank.
 Over the bank's history, the credit loss experience has been very low and with little variation or correlation to economic cycles.
 The high credit quality of loans and advances, and concentration to government employees, supports this low loss experience and expectations for continued low losses compared to industry averages.